siserin/blind9/doc/arm/reference.rst

    which case it overrides the ``options allow-query`` statement.
 If not specified, the default is to allow queries from all hosts.

-.. note:

-   ``allow-query-cache`` is now used to specify access to the cache.
+.. note:: ``allow-query-cache`` is now used to specify access to the cache.

 ``allow-query-on``
    Specifies which local addresses can accept ordinary DNS questions.